Robinsonekspedisjonen 2010

 Robinsonekspedisjonen: 2010, is the tenth season of the Norwegian version of the Swedish show Expedition Robinson and it premiered on September 12, 2010.

+Season summary

 The main twist this season is that the teams are divided up by region of origin with the members of the north team coming from northern Norway and the members of the south team coming from southern Norway.
-In episode 3, Kristine Ditlefsen, Jeanetter Elstad, Cecilie Heramb, and Tone Olsen all entered the game as jokers with two of each joining one of the two teams.
+In episode 3, Kristine Ditlefsen, Jeanette Elstad, Cecilie Heramb, and Tone Olsen all entered the game as jokers with two of each joining one of the two teams.
 The game changed again in episode 5 when the teams were dissolved and two new teams were formed based on gender.

 In a twist, in episode 6 Kim Cesar, Synnøve Kalleklev, Lisbeth Larsen, and Bjørnar Rødal entered the game as members of the newly formed west team.
 Along with this, in episode 6 the contestants temporarily returned to their original teams.
 However, following a duel in the same episode between David Sandem and Jeanette Elstad, in which Jeanette was eliminated, the two teams merged.
-Shoretly after the merge took place the remaining contestants were evacuated from the island for about ten days due to a bird flu break out.
+Shortly after the merge took place the remaining contestants were evacuated from the island for about ten days due to a bird flu outbreak.
 In episode 7, the west competed in an individual immunity challenge.
 After the challenge, Kim was eliminated by the winner of the challenge Bjørnar.
 Following this, Bjørnar along with Lisbeth and Synnøve joined the merge tribe.

 In episode 12, Atle Hansen and Synnøve competed in a duel against each other in which Synnøve was eliminated and Atle received reward.
 In the final episode of the season, the four semi-finalists initially competed in the plank competition.
 Following the challenge Tone was voted out of the game by the winner and first finalist Alita Kristensen.
 Then the two remaining losers of the first competition, Atle and Stian Schie, competed in a final duel.
 Stian won and became the second finalist.
 Eventually, Alita Dagmar Kristensen won the season over Stian Schie by a jury vote of 8-3, becoming the first contestant to have begun the competition on the North team to win since 2004.